-7.6 IT Projects Value of procurement Requirement Authorisation Up to £500 Two written quotations/tenders Director of Finance and Administration and Personnel >£5,00 - £5,000 Two written quotations/tenders CEO >£5,000 - £10,000 Three written quotations/tenders Any two of: - Director of Finance and
+7.6 IT Projects

+Value of procurement Requirement Authorisation Up to £500 Two written quotations/tenders Director of Finance and Administration and Personnel or CEO >£5,00 - £5,000 Two written quotations/tenders CEO >£5,000 - £10,000 Three written quotations/tenders Any two of: - Director of Finance and

 Administration and Personnel; - CEO; - Chair.
-Over £10,000 to Three written The Council plus UK quotations/tenders prior approval from limit (managed by CPD) TEO and CPD
+Over £10,000 to UK Three written quotations/tenders The Council plus prior approval from limit (managed by CPD) TEO and CPD

-- 7.7 A report of all purchases below £5,000 is sent to the CEO for review each month.
-The CEO can confirm review by email to Director of Finance, Administration and Personnel. - 7.8 There are specific guidelines in relation to the appointment of external consultants which are set out in Section 17 of this document. - 7.9 There are specific guidelines in relation to the appointment of suppliers via Direct Award Contract which are set out in Section 18.
+- 7.7 There are specific guidelines in relation to the appointment of external consultants which are set out in Section 17 of this document. - 7.8 There are specific guidelines in relation to the appointment of suppliers via Direct Award Contract which are set out in Section 18.